Eyimofe28/Pomodoro_App/README.md

 # Pomodoro Timer

-This project is a graphical user interface (GUI) application implementing the Pomodoro Technique using the `tkinter` library in Python.
+In this project, I implemented the Pomodoro Technique in a graphical user interface (GUI) application using the `tkinter` library in Python.
 The Pomodoro Technique is a time management method that breaks work into intervals, traditionally 25 minutes in length, separated by short breaks.
 The application helps users manage their time efficiently by providing a timer that alternates between work periods and breaks.
 This code is modular and easy to understand.
 It is a great starting point for those interested in learning about GUI development in Python.

 ## Features